 3/4 teaspoon gluten-free baking powder, preferably aluminum free

 In a small bowl, lightly beat the egg with a fork.
 Add vanilla extract, cane sugar, Stevia, cinnamon, salt, baking powder, freshly ground flax meal, cocoa powder, and melted coconut oil.
 Blend with a fork until combined.
 The mixture will resemble chocolate cake batter.

 Use a spatula to scrape the batter from the bowl into a 10-ounce microwave-safe coffee cup.

 Microwave on high for about 1 minute.
 If it is done, there will not be any wet spots.
 If the batter has any wet spots after 1 minute, microwave for an additional 10 seconds.
 Continue to add 10-second increments until the muffin is done.

 Allow the muffin to cool for about 2 minutes.
 Run a thin spatula or small knife around the edge of the mug.
 Turn the mug upside down over a small plate.
 The muffin should easily release from the mug.

 Enjoy your muffin.
 It will be delicious with a hot drink such as coffee, tea, chai, or hot cocoa.

-This muffin calls for one teaspoon of cane sugar and stevia added to taste.
-It is sweet enough for many people, but you can feel free to add or reduce the cane sugar and stevia.
-If you choose to make an all-stevia recipe, you can reduce the carbs by about 4 grams.
+- This muffin calls for one teaspoon of cane sugar and Stevia added to taste.
+It is sweet enough for many people, but you can feel free to add or reduce the cane sugar and Stevia.
+If you choose to make an all-Stevia recipe.
 This would be ideal for people with diabetes or those strictly counting carbohydrate intake.

-Stevia is available in different forms.
-This recipe was prepared using KAL brand Pure Stevia Extract Powder.
-This brand is available at health food stores and online and does not contain fillers.
+- Stevia is available in different forms.
+Choose a brand online or at your local health food store that does not contain fillers.